romainVala/torchQC/segmentation/README.md

 - `"visualization"`: a visualization of the data and eventually the predictions made by the model is shown.

-The `--debug` argument's default value is 0, if a different value is given, debug information will be printed in the console.
+The `--debug` argument's default value is `0`, if a different value is given, debug information will be printed in the console.

+The `--safe_mode` argument's default value is `False`, if `True`, the user is asked if he wants to proceed before overwritting an existing configuration file in the results directory.

 The `--viz` argument is only used when `--mode` is `"visualization"`.
 Values ranging from 0 to 5 are accepted.
-Default value is 0.
+Default value is `0`.
-- If value is 0: volumes are shown,
+- If value is `0`: volumes are shown,
-- If value is 1: volumes with labels are shown,
+- If value is `1`: volumes with labels are shown,
-- If value is 2: volumes with patches are shown,
+- If value is `2`: volumes with patches are shown,
-- If value is 3: volumes with patches and labels are shown,
+- If value is `3`: volumes with patches and labels are shown,
-- If value is 4: a volume with the fuzzy false positive map between the model prediction and the ground truth is shown,
+- If value is `4`: a volume with the fuzzy false positive map between the model prediction and the ground truth is shown,
-- If value is 5: the model prediction and the ground truth on the same volume are shown.
+- If value is `5`: the model prediction and the ground truth on the same volume are shown.

 The `--extra_file` argument allows to give a new configuration file to overwrite the data, transform and model configuration files as well as the result directory.
 This aims